✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit Guatavita for that magical, misty lake experience?
+When is the absolute best time to visit Guatavita to experience its magic, and what should I expect weather-wise?

-How do I get to Guatavita from Bogotá, and what's the easiest way to get around once I'm there?
+How do I get to Guatavita from Bogotá, and what's the most convenient way to get around once I'm there?

 How many days do you need in Guatavita, Colombia?